Onyi20/web_scraping_schools_in_Ghana/README.md

 - Location.

 ## Code Breakdown
-The three functions are as follows:
+The four functions are as follows:
 1. **get_school_list_page()**: Constructs and sends HTTP requeststo the Ghana Education Directory Website using the query parameters school category, page number and sorting order.It validates the response and parses the HTML using **BeautifulSoup**
 2. **parse_school_list()**: Extracts structured data from a school listing page from HTML componenets, processes the metadata for each school and stores neatly in a dictionary per school.
 3. **parse_school_detail()**: Scrapes detailed institutional information from individual school profile pages.
 Returning standardized, structured data.